aeternity/aesophia/docs/sophia_stdlib.md

 # Standard library

 Sophia language offers standard library that consists of several namespaces.
-Some of them are already in the scope and do not need any actions to be used, while some others are hidden under includable files.
-The autoincluded namespaces are:
+Some of them are already in the scope and do not need any actions to be used, while the others require some files to be included.

+The out-of-the-box namespaces are:

 - [Bits](#Bits)
 - [String](#String)